CleanSolLLC/ct-covid-tracker/README.md

-# About Sinatra Comic Books
+# About CT-Covid-Tracker

-This is a simple Ruby app built with Sinatra that will allow you to keep track of your comic book collection.
+This is a Rails app that allows users to reseach Connecticut COVID-19 data at the State, County, Town level.
+The user can also reseach data based on Gender, Race/Etnicity and Age Group.

+Data is accessed

 User will have the ability to: